jonathanbossenger/block-theme-course/module-06/02-Registering-a-Block-Pattern.md

 }
 ```

-Of course, change `themeslug` and `Theme Name` to your theme's actual slug and name.
+Change `themeslug` and `Theme Name` to your theme's real slug and name.

 Now, open your original `/patterns/hero.php` file.
-In `Categories` header field, add your custom category to the list:
+In the `Categories` header field, add your custom category to the list:

 ```php
 <?php